 Suitability assessments showed strikingly low reproducibility: only 31% of NotSuitable decisions were reproduced by a second examiner.
 The forensic footwear discipline might benefit from standardization of suitability assessments.
-The method for characterizing questioned footwear impression quality that was developed for this study ([17], summarized in Appendix F1)

-Accuracy, Reproducibility, and Repeatability of Forensic Footwear Examiner Decisions could provide a basis for more consistency in assessing the suitability of questioned impressions.
+The method for characterizing questioned footwear impression quality that was developed for this study ([17], summarized in Appendix F1) could provide a basis for more consistency in assessing the suitability of questioned impressions.
 The results show that the quality required for a comparison of class characteristics differs from the quality required for a comparison of source.